Stockport County Ladies secure first home win of the season with 4-1 thrashing of Bolton Wanderers Ladies

 A first-half double from Chloe Mapp helped Stockport County Ladies seal a 4-1 win over Bolton Wanderers Ladies in the Women’s National League Division One North.

-Further goals from Sophie John and Imogen Portecus-Williams ensured victory after Bolton had threatened a comeback, with Shaunna Jein making it 2-1 just before the half-time whistle.
+Further goals from Sophie John and Imogen Porteous-Williams ensured victory after Bolton had threatened a comeback, with Shaunna Jein making it 2-1 just before the half-time whistle.

 It was a more even contest as the half went on with Bolton looking comfortable in possession and it took a good save from Jessica Linford to keep out Bolton’s Jess Battle to maintain Stockport’s slender lead.

 Stockport grew into the game and great footwork from Ellise Newby allowed her to put Mapp through on goal, with Mapp making no mistake with the finish and doubling her tally for the game in the 32nd minute.
 It was a nervy end to the half. however. as Bolton pulled a goal back in the 43rd minute.
 A cross into the box followed some good play on Bolton’s right wing and Shaunna Jein punished Stockport’s failure to clear the ball, pulling a goal back to halve Stockport’s lead.

 The second half didn’t see quite as much action as the first with Stockport’s best chance coming in the 59th minute.
 Mapp stood over a free kick but blazed it high and wide, missing the chance to complete her hat trick.

 Linford pulled off a fine save from Bolton’s Nicole Johnston in the 62nd minute to preserve Stockport’s lead and keep the score at 2-1.
 Minutes later, Porteous-Williams missed a good chance to make it 3-1 when through on goal.
 She quickly made amends, however, as it was her floated delivery from a corner that allowed John to climb the highest and steer the ball into the back of the net.